 Soft credit checks more or less focus on looking up your credit score with a few other basic details, without going into your credit history in depth.
 They are most commonly used during the sales and screening phase, when a loan provider, for example, might want to check your eligibility in general terms before giving you a quote.

-Choose Wisely works with lenders who use a soft check as part of our Get Accepted application process.
+Choose Wisely works with lenders who use a soft check as part of our Check Eligibility tool.
 This is great because it allows us to list providers who'll accept your application in principle, for the product you're looking for, based on an initial screening of your circumstances.
 However it's important to be aware that not all lenders make use of this soft check first and some will carry out hard credit check.
 So what happens then?

 What is a hard credit check?